 In the previous section, we analyzed how changes in the configuration space affect the degree of entanglement in a molecule for which BO separability is appropriate.
 We now turn to examine how non-adiabatic effects, particularly those arising from avoided crossings between PECs, influence the entanglement content.
-The Shin-Metiu model has already been used and it allows to study the structure and dynamics through different kinds of avoided crossings, letting them be sharp or broad.\\
+The Shin-Metiu model has already been used in different scenarios, and it allows us to study the structure and dynamics through different kinds of PECs and avoided crossings, let them be sharp or broad.

-The molecular system studied here consists of three ions and a single electron in 1D (see Fig.~\ref{fig:systems}b).
+The Shin-Metiu molecular model consists of three ions and a single electron in 1D [see Fig.~\ref{fig:systems}(b)].
 The ions labeled $Z_\alpha$ and $Z_\beta$ are fixed at a distance of $L = 10\ \text{\AA} \approx 18.9$ a.u.
 The third ion, $Z_\gamma$, with nuclear mass $M$ is allowed to move along the $x$-axis between the two fixed ions, while the electron with mass $m_e$ moves freely along the same axis.
 The degrees of freedom are the position of the electron $x$, and the position $R$ of the ion with charge $Z_\gamma$ \cite{Seokmin1995,Shin1996}, with respect to the origin in $x=0$.
 The Shin-Metiu Hamiltonian reads

 This model includes two Coulomb repulsion terms between the nuclei and three attractive electron-nucleus interactions.
-The latter are represented using screened Coulomb potentials of the form $V_{Ne} = Z_i \text{erf} \left( \hat{x}/R^{i}_{c} \right)/r_i$, where $r_i$ is the distance between the electron and nucleus $i$, and $R_c^i$ is a cut-off parameter.
+The latter are represented using screened Coulomb potentials in the form $V_{Ne} = Z_i \text{erf} \left( \hat{x}/R^{i}_{c} \right)/r_i$, where $r_i$ is the distance between the electron and the nucleus $i$, and $R_c^i$ is a cut-off parameter.

 This model supports several stable nuclear configurations, corresponding to minima in the three adiabatic PECs.
-Adjusting charges and the cut-off parameters $R_c^i$ allows to tune the electron’s ability to localize the ion with charge $Z_\omega$; different parameters may produce dramatic changes in adiabatic PECs and, in particular, in the strength and width of the avoided crossings (see, Ref.~\cite{Seokmin1995}).
+Adjusting charges and cut-off parameters $R_c^i$ allows us to adjust the electron’s ability to localize the ion with charge $Z_i$; different parameters can produce dramatic changes in adiabatic PECs and, in particular, in the strength and width of the avoided crossings (see \cite{Seokmin1995}).
 Throughout this work, we use a linear chain of protons $Z_\alpha = Z_\beta = Z_\gamma = 1$ and we select the cut-off parameters to be $R_c^\alpha = 3.00$ a.u. $R_c^\beta = 2.20$ a.u. and $R_c^\gamma = 4.00$ a.u.
-This choice produces the adiabatic PECs $V^A_1 (R)$, $V^A_2 (R)$ and $V^A_3 (R)$, shown in Fig.~\ref{fig:POC_shin-metiu}a.
+This choice produces the adiabatic PECs $V^A_1 (R)$, $V^A_2 (R)$ and $V^A_3 (R)$, shown in Fig.~\ref{fig:POC_shin-metiu}(a).